 It is the best way to only spend what you can actually afford.
 IN CASH!

-For many people, they can’t imagine ever spending money than using the cash envelope system.
+For many people, they can’t imagine ever spending money any other way than using the cash envelope system.

 While it is a game changer, you must learn how to use the cash envelope system correctly.
 If not, you are in the same game as before.
 It won’t be able to work properly and you won’t see the greatest benefits of using cash.

-Let’s learn how to use the cash envelope system properly.
+Let’s learn how to start using the cash envelope system properly.

 The method has been a long a really long time (remember credit cards, debit cards and even checks are relatively a new concept).
 It is how money has been handled for thousands of years.